Golden Globes’ Cecil B. DeMille Award for lifetime achievement going to Robin Williams

 The first Cecil B. DeMille Award recipient was DeMille himself, at the 1952 Golden Globes ceremony.
-That’s the year the veteran filmmaker’s blockbuster and eventual Best Picture Oscar winner The Greatest Show on Earth came out.
+That’s the year the veteran filmmaker’s all-star blockbuster and eventual Best Picture Oscar winner The Greatest Show on Earth came out.

 Kirk Douglas’ son, Michael Douglas, in movies since the mid-1960s, took home the DeMille bust last year.